dddappp/A-Sui-Demo/README.md

 > *Note*
 >
-> We deployed the contracts of this demo application on the Sui Testnet, and the transaction digest of the publication is `4mxSZCAkYwxhGQY79GDHQWFYoa8x3HQiQx4Azn9JbG8b`.
+> We deployed the contracts of this demo application on the Sui testnet, and the transaction digest of the publication is `4mxSZCAkYwxhGQY79GDHQWFYoa8x3HQiQx4Azn9JbG8b`.

 ### Configuring Off-Chain Service